 It can be anything – yoga, qigong, jogging, gymnastics or dance.
 It is also good to take a shower and put on clean, cozy clothes.
 Some people use special clothing for meditation as well as the constancy of place and time, it helps to tune in.
 The candles and incense will help to create the right atmosphere.

 The main thing is that everything should be informal: whatever you put on the altar, it should reassure you.
-Do not be amiss to also download Lissa Coffey’s course The Ayurveda Experience.
-With its help, you will reach the unrealistic highs in the field of meditation.
+Do not be amiss to also download Lissa Coffey’s book Ayurveda Experience.
+With the help of this guide, you will reach the unrealistic highs in the field of meditation.

 Different traditions recommend different times of the day.
 The Qigong says about the moment the balance of yin and yang at midnight and noon, yoga advises sunset and sunrise.
 In general, it is not so important.
 The main thing is that at this time you will be able to fully retire and you will not be distracted.